hudmol/material_types/README.md

 form in the Accessions form.
 After adding a Material Types subrecord to an Accession you can check the material types that apply to the Accession.

+You can set default Material Types by clicking 'My Repository Preferences' in the user dropdown menu.
+Checked Material Type preferences will be checked by default when a new Material Types record is created.

 The Material Types are based on http://vocab.getty.edu/aat